ViennaTools/ViennaPS/README.md

   <img src="https://raw.githubusercontent.com/ViennaTools/ViennaPS/master/data/images/hole_etching.svg" width=700 style="background-color:white;">
 </div>

 By changing the dimension of the hole etching example (_D = 2_), we can easily simulate the profile of a trench etching process with the same plasma chemistry.
-Here we can, for example, vary the mask tapering angle to observe increased microtrenching, as shown below.
+Here we can, for example, vary the mask tapering angle to observe increased micro-trenching, as shown below.
 <div align="center">
   <img src="https://raw.githubusercontent.com/ViennaTools/ViennaPS/master/data/images/sidewall_tapering.svg" width=700 style="background-color:white;">
 </div>